17. Packages

 This pattern then causes a “cascade” of all the modules being reloaded: when

-procomment.py gets either loaded (for the first time), reloaded (by Package
+procomment.py gets either loaded (for the first time), or reloaded (by Package

 Control, or saved during development).